multitudinous/ve-suite/share/docs/Doc_Readme.txt

 -or-
 http://www.infiscape.com/~patrick/docbook.7z

 Unpack the docbook directory.

+--Java--

-They require Version 1.4.2 or never of the Java runtime environment.
+The docbook tools require Version 1.4.2 or never of the Java runtime environment.
 You can download it here:

 http://java.sun.com/javase/downloads/index.jsp